 Welcome to Immigration Services at Kent State University!

-While our office can provide limited guidance on issues regarding dependents, our office does not file the necessary petition for change of status or extension of status for dependents (i.e. I-539).
-The university faculty or staff member is responsible for those filings, however, our office will accept dependent petitions to accompany our filings on behalf of the university faculty or staff member.
+Note: While our office can provide limited guidance on issues regarding dependents, our office does not file the necessary petition for change of status or extension of status for dependents (i.e. I-539).
+The university faculty or staff member is responsible for those filings and all associated costs, however, our office will accept dependent petitions to accompany our filings on behalf of the university faculty or staff member.

 LECTURERS and BUSINESS VISITORS

 Occasionally, departments may have international guests come to campus to conduct or attend a workshop, conference, present a lecture, observe, or conduct independent research for a short period of time.
 An International visiting for the purposes of engaging in temporary academic, educational, or professional activities as described above, may not need for Kent State to sponsor an H-1B visa.
 However, any visa consideration should always be made well in advance so find out all relevant information as soon as possible!

 The B-1 business visitor category is not appropriate for visitors engaging in active in-lab research or collaborative activities.
 Visitors involved in exchange programs, formal collaboration between institutions, or joint research projects from which Kent State will benefit should use the J-1 Exchange Visitor visa and should contact the Office of Global Education, International Student and Scholar Services at 330-672-7980.

 Visa Waiver Program

 Some internationals from countries listed as part of the U.S. Department of State Visa Waiver Program won’t need to obtain a visa to enter the United States as a B-1 visitor.

 Visitors from countries included in the visa waiver program will not need to visit a U.S. Embassy or Consulate prior to entering the U.S. However, upon entry to the U.S. they will be required to present:

 - Letter of Invitation from Kent State University (Similar to the B-1 letter provided for below)